Elena3s/InstacartGroceryBasketAnalysis/README.md

 ## FOLLOWING THE PROJECT

 1. Read the Project Brief (01 Project Brief)
+2. Modify the scripts to reflect the location of the dowloaded data files on your device (02 Scripts)
-2. Execute scripts in the order provided (02 Scripts)
+3. Execute scripts in the order provided (02 Scripts)
-3. Check out the charts (03 Viz)
+4. Check out the charts (03 Viz)
-4. Read the Final Report (04 Final Report)
+5. Read the Final Report (04 Final Report)

 ## DATA SOURCES